MediaComem/comem-archidep/ex/docker-compose-wopr.md

 > dedicated `wopr` user and group you created earlier.

 One last thing: your image must actually run the WOPR application.
-Reading [WOPR's documentation][wopr-repo], you might remember that the command to do so is `bundle exec ruby app.rb`.
+Reading [WOPR's documentation][wopr-repo], you can see that the command to do so is `bundle exec ruby app.rb`.

 Add the appropriate [`CMD` command][dockerfile-cmd] at the end of the final build stage to run the application.